Eyevinn/hls-monitor/README.md

 }
 ```

-To get the latest error do a `GET` to `hls-monitor-endpoint/monitor/:monitorId/status`.
+To get the latest error for a specific monitor do a `GET` to `hls-monitor-endpoint/monitor/:monitorId/status`.

-To stop monitoring a specific stream do a `PUT` to
+To remove a specific stream from a monitor do a `DELETE` to
-`hls-monitor-endpoint/delete` with the following payload:
+`hls-monitor-endpoint/monitor/:monitorId` with the following payload:

 ```json
 {
   "streams": ["streams-to-delete/manifest.m3u8"]
 }
 ```

+To remove a monitor with all streams linked to it from monitoring do a `DELETE` to
+`hls-monitor-endpoint/monitor` with the following payload

 Available endpoints are: